Virginia Gun Ban Buying Guide: What to Stock Up On in 2026

 - AK-pattern rifle, if you want one.
 WASR-10, PSA GF5, or KR-103.
 Distinct from the AR market and functionally banned on July 1 in duty configuration.

 - Spare parts and accessories.
 Triggers, charging handles, BCGs, threaded uppers.
-Parts that bolt onto a grandfathered receiver are not separately regulated, but the inventory in Virginia retailers will thin out.
+The statute regulates assault firearms and magazines, but parts inventory in Virginia retailers is likely to thin out.

 What Drops Out of Virginia Commerce on July 1

 The cleanest way to plan a buy list is to start from what becomes unavailable.
-After July 1, 2026 the following can no longer be sold, manufactured, imported, purchased, or transferred in Virginia: any semi-automatic centerfire rifle with one listed feature, any semi-automatic centerfire pistol with two listed features, any magazine over 15 rounds, and any semi-auto centerfire firearm with a fixed magazine over 15.
-Stripped lowers and individual parts that are not themselves a firearm are not on the banned list, but a complete rifle built after July 1 inside Virginia that meets the feature test is.
+After July 1, 2026 the following can no longer be sold, manufactured, imported, purchased, or transferred in Virginia: any semi-automatic centerfire rifle with one listed feature, any semi-automatic centerfire pistol with two listed features, any semi-automatic shotgun with one listed shotgun feature, any magazine over 15 rounds, and any semi-auto centerfire firearm with a fixed magazine over 15.
+Stripped lowers and individual parts that are not complete assault firearms are a separate risk question; do not treat them as a substitute for owning the finished configuration before the cutoff without legal advice.

-What is still legal to buy after July 1 is the inverse: featureless semi-automatic rifles (no pistol grip, no collapsible stock, no threaded barrel), all manually operated firearms (bolt, pump, lever, slide), semi-auto and pump shotguns of any configuration, rimfire semi-autos, sub-15-round pistols, and any magazine of 15 rounds or fewer.
+What is still legal to buy after July 1 is the inverse: featureless semi-automatic rifles (no pistol grip, no collapsible stock, no threaded barrel), all manually operated firearms (bolt, pump, lever, slide), pump shotguns in any configuration, conventional semi-auto shotguns that clear the shotgun feature test, rimfire semi-autos, sub-15-round pistols, and any magazine of 15 rounds or fewer.
 That is the menu Virginia retailers will be selling from on July 2.

 For full statutory definitions of the feature test and the exclusion list, see the companion article on the signing and what HB 217 actually bans.